anabelena/bento-grid-main/README.md

 Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size.

 ## Screenshot 📱